-Dr. Mundi Buechele specializes in restorative dentistry and implant dentistry.
-And at Clermont Family Dentistry, a dental implant is the best way to permanently restore a missing tooth and your smile.
+Our doctors are experts in restorative and implant dentistry, and at Clermont Family Dentistry, a dental implant is the best way to permanently restore a missing tooth and your smile.

 What Are Dental Implants?

 Dental implants utilize a two-part restoration to treat a missing tooth.
 A screw-shaped post is placed in your gum and jaw bone, replacing the root of your missing tooth.
 After your gum and jaw have healed around the post, a dental crown is permanently attached to the post with an abutment.
 The crown is custom-crafted for you mouth, so the result is a tooth that looks, feels, and functions just like your natural tooth.
 Plus, it will last a lifetime.

 Wondering what to expect from the process of getting a dental implant?
 Here’s an overview of what you can expect when getting dental implants from Dr. Mundi Buechele at Clermont Family Dentistry.

 - Initial consultation – First, you’ll need to schedule an appointment with Dr. Buechele, where you can discuss all of the options you have for restoring your smile, including implants, bridges, and dentures.
 If you are a good candidate for implants, he will take x-rays and images of your mouth to begin planning your surgery.

 - Implant surgery – Next, you’ll have your implant placed.
 Dr. Buechele will clean and numb your mouth, then create an opening in your jaw bone and gums.
 The implant will be surgically attached to the jaw bone, then the area will be sutured shut to heal, and you’ll be sent home.